 If you are a landowner and have entered into a contractual agreement with Montana Department of Fish, Wildlife and Parks which provides public access and recreation, you may receive a refundable annual tax credit of $750 per agreement, with the maximum credit amount allowed being $3,000 for the year.

-Geothermal System Credit ENRGA (Line 16)
+Geothermal System Credit ENRGA (Line 17)

-*Alternative Energy System Credit ENRGB
+*Alternative Energy System Credit ENRGB (Lines 18 and 19)

-Energy Conservation Installation Credit ENRGC
+Energy Conservation Installation Credit ENRGC (Line 6)

-Student Scholarship Credit
+Student Scholarship Credit (Line 9)

 You can claim a credit against your tax liability for contributions you made to a student scholarship organization.
 The credit is equal to the donation up to $200,000.
 Any excess credit may be carried forward for up to three years.
 You are not allowed to take this credit if the contribution was already deducted for the same amount as a charitable contribution.
 The credit must be preapproved before a taxpayer can claim it.
 The taxpayer will also receive a donation receipt which must be attached to their return if claiming the credit.

-Innovative Educational Program Credit
+Innovative Educational Program Credit (Line 8)

 Available to Montana employers who are registered as a Montana Apprenticeship Program sponsor for any new position hired for on-the-job training.
 You must submit an application to the Department of Labor to be able to claim the credit.
 The credit must be claimed on the tax year in the year it is approved.
 The credit equals either $750 for each new registered apprentice or $1500 for each new registered apprentice who is a veteran.